DigitalAPI/digitalapi-codeigniter/README.md

 **Document URL:**
-The documentation for **digitalapi Call** is hosted at : [Click here to read our full documentation for sending SMS.](https://www.digitalapi.com/api/v1/docs#voicecall "Digital API Library Documentation For Making Voice Call")
+The documentation for **digitalapi Call** is hosted at : [Click here to read our full documentation for making Voice Calls.](https://www.digitalapi.com/api/v1/docs#voicecall "Digital API Library Documentation For Making Voice Call")

 Please refer the document for all possible response and inputs.